-120 A firer who neither observes nor receives any indication of the impact of his first shot, or in a practice where shots are not signalled individually of at least one shot in the first string, may only continue if one of the following applies:

-- a The firer identifies and rectifies a fault or error (eg mis-set sight) that would reasonably account for the miss. - b There is reasonable evidence (eg an unexplained shot on the next target) that the firer has crossfired. - c There is reasonable evidence (eg based on the advice of other competitors, which advice shall not be considered to be in the nature of coaching) that the wind allowance applied was such as to account for the miss.

-d With the permission of the RO (eg as in Para 301).
+- 120 A firer who neither observes nor receives any indication of the impact of his first shot, or in a practice where shots are not signalled individually of at least one shot in the first string, may only continue if one of the following applies: - a The firer identifies and rectifies a fault or error (eg mis-set sight) that would reasonably account for the miss. - b There is reasonable evidence (eg an unexplained shot on the next target) that the firer has crossfired. - c There is reasonable evidence (eg based on the advice of other competitors, which advice shall not be considered to be in the nature of coaching) that the wind allowance applied was such as to account for the miss d With the permission of the RO (eg as in Para 301).
+A firer acting as his own RO may not authorise himself to continue.